Generic Name: bendamustine (ben-da-MUS-teen)

 It is very important that your doctor check your progress at regular visits to make sure that bendamustine is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using bendamustine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant while you are receiving bendamustine and for 3 months after stopping it.
+Use an effective form of birth control to keep from getting pregnant while you are receiving bendamustine and for 6 months after stopping it.
+Men should continue to use birth control for 3 months after the last dose of bendamustine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Bendamustine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection (eg, pneumonia).
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of an infection or bleeding: